dopaminedtox/dopaminedtox/templates/_plan.md

 - ✅ team / project chats

-Anyway we need to think hard on notifications stratedy.
+Anyway we need to think hard on notifications strategy.
 Do I really need to be notified instantly?
 Or maybe "once an hour" can be better option.
 Or even "once a day", why not.

 - ✅ shiny new youtube profile with all the "healthy" videos